Track 8: Reinforcement Learning in Regulated Domains

 This research is aimed at (a) bridging the gap between regulators’ and agent’s behaviour representation, and (b) reinforcement learning under the resulting constraints aimed at the application of an Adaptive Personal Assistant.
 It touches on practical and fundamental aspects of explainability and safety of AI.
 How can we formalize regulations so that domain experts can inspect, understand and validate the result?
 How can we bridge the gap between experts’ and RL agents’ representation of the world and actions?
 How does constraining a RL agent impact its learning capabilities?
 In this research, we use an adaptive conversational agent for financial advice to investigate these issues.

-This research is a collaboration with the Vrije Universiteit Amsterdam’s groups Knowledge Representation and Reasoning and Computational Intelligence groups.
+This research is a collaboration between ING and the Vrije Universiteit Amsterdam’s groups Knowledge Representation and Reasoning and Computational Intelligence groups.
+The PhD candidate, ING employee Floris den Hengst, joined AFR to strengthen connections to the research community.

 Selected Publications